| | |

 • Water: Regular

-These flowers have a continuous bloom so you have flowers for most, if not the entire year!
+Best of all, these flowers have a continuous bloom, so you have flowers for most — if not the entire — year!

 Little Ollies